Exhibit

 Russia

 The Russian tree is decorated by American families that include adopted children from Russian orphanages.
 The tree shares numerous images of Russian culture, traditions, and architecture, as well as winter holidays including Orthodox Christmas and New Year's Day.
-Decorations vary from traditional black lacquer ornaments, Grandfather Frost on his troika pulled by three horses, and the beautiful Snow maiden.
-There are also musicians (such as Pyotr Tchaikovsky), ballet, the elegant Borzoi, matryoshka nesting dolls, and other ornaments gifted by Russian schoolchildren.
+Decorations include traditional black lacquer folkloric ornaments, seasonal pinecones lovingly made by children adopted from Russia and Eastern Europe, wooden matryoshka nesting dolls and other ornaments gifted by Russian schoolchildren.

 This tree was decorated by loving American families with children adopted from Russia.